drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/12.recurring/03.create-subscriptions/docs.md

 ---

 ## Ordering a subscription/recurring product
 This section describes the sequence of events that occurs when a customer completes checkout for an order that includes a subscription/recurring product variation.
-At the end of the [Getting started section](../02.getting-started/docs.md), we had a non-recurring order wth a payment method and at least one order item for a product variation that allows subscriptions.
-A "subscription" adjustment may have been added to the order (depending on the variation's billing schedule and timing of the order.)
+At the end of the [Getting started section](../02.getting-started/docs.md), we had a non-recurring order with a payment method and at least one order item for a product variation that allows subscriptions.
+A "subscription" adjustment may have been added to the order (depending on the variation's billing schedule and timing of the order).

 ![Initial order](../images/01.initial-order.png)